 Enter the circular drive in front of Cathedral from Granby Street, hand your order (no substitutions allowed) to a waiting attendant, then drive forward to pick up your food and back onto Granby Street.

-Make and taste a full-course meal using classic Greek recipes used during the Greek Festival.
-Classes run around 90 minutes, arrive 15 minutes early.
-Participation limited to 50 per class. $40 includes the class and the meal.
+Make Baklava & Take it home with you to bake.
+Enjoy and taste various Greek cheeses and sip on Greek wine while making Baklava.
+Enjoy a full-course meal using classic Greek recipes.
+Learn how to make the Greek recipes that will be served during the class.
+Both classes run around 90 minutes, arrive 15 minutes early.
+Participation limited to 50 per class. $40 includes the class, the materials, and the meal.
 Location of the classes will be on the grounds of the festival, at the AHEPA House (See Map on registration page)

 Two(2) Classes are Available: